dustinpfister/blog_posts/_posts/threejs-object3d-layers.md

 ### 1.1 - Layers are just one way to control visibility of objects

-layers are just one tool in the tool box of threejs when it comes to controlling the visibility of objects in threejs.
-There are a number of other features such as the visible property of an objects based on object3d that can be used to completely disable the visibility of an object all together for example.
-Another feature of interested has to do with materials when it comes to the transparency boolean, and the opacity property of materials, as well as alpha maps.
+The layers property of an object is just one tool in the tool box of threejs when it comes to controlling the visibility of objects in threejs.
+There are a number of other features such as the [visible property](/2021/05/24/threejs-object3d-visible/) of an objects based on object3d that can be used to completely disable the visibility of an object all together for example.
+Another feature of interested has to do with materials when it comes to the [transparency boolean, and the opacity property](/2021/04/21/threejs-materials-transparent/) of materials, as well as alpha maps.
 These material level features can be used to make objects look a little transparency, or completely invisible if the opacity value is set to a value that will result in that kind of effect.
 There is also just simply having more than one scene object and just having control over what scene object gets passed to a renderer at any given moment, or having a pool of objects that is not attached to any scene, but objects get swapped between a group that is attached to a scene object, and back to the pool as needed.

 Still the layers property is a good option for setting certain objects to certain layers and then just having some way to control what layers get rendered.

 ### 1.2 - version numbers matter with threejs

-When I made these soure code examples I was suing threejs r127.
+When I made these source code examples I was using [threejs r127](https://github.com/mrdoob/three.js/releases/tag/r127), which was a late versions of threejs in late March of 2021.

 ## 2 - Basic Object3d layers property example using Layers.enableAll and Layers.set